The Good Ones (Gabby Barrett song): Critical reception

 Billy Dukes of Taste of Country praised the songwriting of "The Good Ones", writing that its lyricists crafted "the sort of song 19-year-olds aren't supposed to be able to write yet," and added that the song "promises to make a greater impact than ["I Hope"]."
 Chris Parton of Sounds Like Nashville wrote that the song features "soaring vocals and epic-feeling instrumentation."
 In a largely positive review for Goldmine, Brian Mansfield of Variety cited "The Good Ones" as one of the examples of the "big hooks and big emotions" that contribute to the album's success.

 Commercial performance

 "The Good Ones" peaked at number one on the Billboard Hot Country Songs chart, becoming Barrett's second consecutive number one single on that chart.
-The song also reached number one on the Country Airplay chart, where it spent three weeks at the top, marking the longest run at No. 1 for a female artist since Miranda Lambert's "The House That Built Me" in 2010.
+The song also reached number one on the Country Airplay chart, where it spent three weeks at the top, marking the longest run at number one for a female artist since Miranda Lambert's "The House That Built Me" in 2010.
 The song became a top 20 hit on the US Billboard Hot 100, peaking at 19.
 As of June 2022, "The Good Ones" has sold over 3,000,000 copies.